eip-home/eip-headers/draft-eip-headers-definitions.md

 The EIP header could be carried in different ways inside the IPv6 Header:
-1) EIP Option for Hop-by-Hop Extension Header; 2) EIP TLV for Segment Routing Header At the end of the analysis/design phase either only one of the different mechanisms will be selected or more than one will be specified, to be used depending on the scenario.
+1) EIP Option for Hop-by-Hop Extension Header; 2) EIP TLV for Segment Routing Header

+It has to be decided if only one of the two mechanisms will be selected or if it will be deemed useful to specify both mechanisms.

 # Benefits of a common EIP header for multiple use cases.

-There are reasons why it is beneficial to define a common EIP header that has multiple use cases.
 The EIP header will carry different EIP Information Elements that are defined to support the different use cases.
+There are reasons why it is beneficial to define a common EIP header that support multiple use cases.

 1) The number of available Option Types in HBH header is limited, likewise the number of available TLVs in the Segment Routing Header (SRH) is limited.
 Defining multiple Option Types or SRH TLVs for multiple use case is not scalable and puts pressure on the allocation of such codepoints.